 This Part of the Export Regulation provides for a supplier to elect to supply movable goods to a qualifying purchaser at the zero rate where the goods are exported by road or rail subject to specific requirements that must be met by the relevant parties.
-Indirect exports by road or rail were not accommodated under the previous VAT Export Incentive Scheme, but the current Export Regulation now provides for such situations.
 This applies where movable goods are supplied by one or more vendors to a qualifying purchaser who will appoint an agent in the RSA to collect the goods from the various vendors.
 After collection, the goods are stored and consolidated by the agent in its warehouse until the consolidated consignment of goods is exported to the qualifying purchaser in the export country.
 In such cases, the various suppliers may elect to zero-rate the supply of such goods, provided that (amongst other requirements) the qualifying purchaser is registered as an "exporter" in terms of the Customs and Excise Act.

 The agent and the cartage contractor who are responsible for removing the goods, either inland or to the export country, must be licensed as removers of goods in bond as contemplated in the Customs and Excise Act.
-As a general rule, the goods must be exported within 90 days from the earlier of the time an invoice is issued or the time any payment of consideration is received by the supplier as contemplated in Part Three.
+As a general rule, the goods must be exported within 90 days from the earlier of the time an invoice is issued or the time any payment of consideration is received by the supplier as contemplated in Part Three of the Export Regulation.